isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 serious would a key roll failure be?

-Before going any further, it is worth noting that if you sign your zone with either of the fully-automatic methods, you don't really need to concern yourself with the details of a key rollover: BIND 9 takes care of it all for you.
+Before going any further, it is worth noting that if you sign your zone with either of the fully automatic methods (described in ref:`signing_alternative_ways`), you don't really need to concern yourself with the details of a key rollover: BIND 9 takes care of it all for you.
 If you are doing a manual key roll or are setting up the keys for a semi-automatic key rollover, you do need to familiarize yourself